 Benefits of transferring to a QROPS

-There are various reasons why transferring to a QROPS can make economic sense.
+There are various reasons why pension transfers to a QROPS can make economic sense.

 Easy access to your pension pot

-Firstly, a QROPS can give you easier access to your pension pot.
+Firstly, a QROPS can give you easier access to your pension fund.

-While Pension Freedoms in the UK allows you to access 25% of your pension at age 55 (rising to 57 in 2028) as a tax-free lump sum, a QROPS allows you to access up to 30% of your pot tax-free when you reach age 55.
+While Pension Freedoms in the UK allows you to access 25% of your pension at age 55 (rising to 57 in 2028) as a tax-free lump sum, a QROPS allows you to access a lump sum of up to 30% of your pot tax-free when you reach age 55.

-This extra flexibility may allow you to reach your retirement goals with greater ease.
+This extra flexibility in accessing your pension funds may allow you to reach your retirement goals with greater ease.

 In the UK, any income you take from your pension will be subject to Income Tax at your marginal rate, depending on how much money you’re receiving each tax year.